zk-steve/workflow-guidelines/kanban.md

 Backlog → In Progress → Testing → Done

 - Backlog:
-- Ready:
+- Todo:
 - In Progress:
 - Testing:
 - Done:

 ### 2. Limit Work in Progress